Reviewing Shapeways (SHPW) & Its Peers

 |2.58

-Shapeways currently has a consensus target price of $4.00, suggesting a potential upside of 378.24%.
-As a group, “Miscellaneous manufacturing industries” companies have a potential upside of 39.09%.
-Given Shapeways’ stronger consensus rating and higher probable upside, equities research analysts plainly believe Shapeways is more favorable than its competitors.
+Shapeways currently has a consensus price target of $4.00, indicating a potential upside of 378.93%.
+As a group, “Miscellaneous manufacturing industries” companies have a potential upside of 37.51%.
+Given Shapeways’ stronger consensus rating and higher possible upside, research analysts plainly believe Shapeways is more favorable than its competitors.

 Summary